 First it would be remiss not to acknowledge the deep and continuing ties between Russia and the Crimea region.
 Sevastopol, the current home of the Russian Black Sea fleet, was built by Catherine the Great in the 18th century.
 Only since Khrushchev "gave" Crimea to the Ukraine (then a member of the U.S.S.R.) in 1954 has the region been out of Russian control.

 When the U.S.S.R. crumbled and Boris Yeltsin emerged as Russia's first post-Soviet leader, he embraced neo-liberal economics as exemplified by the Milton Friedman/Chicago school of Economics.
 Under the tutelage of American economist Jeffery Sachs, Yeltsin's economic minister Yegor Gaidar instituted drastic "shock therapy" to the Russian economy: financial supports for the Russian people were cut off, "free market" capitalists were allowed to come in and buy state owned assess for pennies on the dollar, the bulk of Russia's wealth was put on the auction block to the advantage of a small group of connected investors, bankers and mobsters.
 When Yeltsin crashed and burned, Vladimir Putin took up the helm and he wasn't about to share power with the newly rich oligarchs.
-Many of them took themselves and their assets abroad.
-Of those who didn't, many found themselves dead or in jail and their former enterprises now in the hands of Putin supporters.

 When East Germany collapsed, German unification rattled Moscow's nerves.
 Then President George H W Bush assured the Soviet Union that the NATO was not interested in expanding into countries formerly under Soviet influence.
 But today, three former Soviet Republics and eight former Warsaw Pact countries are members of NATO.
 NATO has a presence in Georgia and there has been talk of bringing the Ukraine into the fold on some level as well.
 When America faced a remote threat of something vaguely similar, President Monroe established by fiat his arbitrary "doctrine" that declared American control of the sovereignty of other nations within our latin American "sphere of influence".
 While we still honor the Monroe doctrine as established international law (which it is not) we are shocked that Russia would see things through the same filter regarding their borders and neighbors.